What is SKU?

 In the example, The first two numbers represent the basic category of the goods.
 As long as you don’t have more than 99 departments, you can follow this order.

 This was a very small and simple example just to make you understand the basic concept of SKU.
 In a multinational firm, multiple different variables are added to this series which makes it more complex.

-It is also important to understand the different categories in which the SKU number is identified.
+It is also important to understand the different categories in which the Stock Keeping Unit number is identified.